AdvaithRavishankar/cse15l-lab-reports/pages/week-2-lab-report.md

 ## Step 5.
 Setting Up A SSH Key

-To make the process into logging into a server easier, a ssh key is used to remove the password authentication process of the connection step.
-This way by typing the ssh command automatically logs you into the server.
+To make the process of logging into a server easier, a ssh key is used to remove the password authentication process of the connection step.
+This way by typing the ssh command  logs you into the server automatically.

 On the terminal, type: ssh-keygen.
-This will generate a public private key on your pc and this shoud be saved in a file in your pc.
+This will generate a public private key on your pc and this shoud be saved in a file on your pc.

 Then, connect to the server as shown in step 2 and create a new directory called ".ssh".
 Run the command mkdir .ssh